chadluo/homepage/README.md

 Changing colors is good, animations might be unnecessary.
 Nothing should change its size and affect other elements under your cursor unless you expect that.

+But this is all personal preferences.
+You can just make a copy of the example and change whatever you like.

 ## What you can do with vanilla js

 [`navigator.clipboard`](https://developer.mozilla.org/docs/Web/API/Navigator/clipboard)